Dashadower/YAMS/README.md

-# YAMS
-Yet Another MIPS Simulator
+# YAMS, a MIPS Simulator
+~~Yet another MIPS Simulator~~

+This is a MIPS simulator that implements a subset of the instruction set.

 ## Installation

-- For non-apple devices, just install packages in `requirements.txt`
+- For non-apple devices, just install the packages in `requirements.txt`

 ### Installing for apple sillicon macs